VHall1/seneca/README.md

 - **Changing background colour**: I wasn't entirely sure how this was meant to be calculated.
 The video and the figma seemed to show different background transitions, so I settled in the middle for now.
-I took the colours from the figma design and used a lerp function to pick a background colour in proportion to the number of correct answers unless all correct options are selected, which has a fixed background colour.
+I took the colours from the figma design and used a lerp function to pick a background colour in proportion to the number of correct answers unless all correct options are selected,  in which case a fixed background colour is used.
 All the colours used are stored in a `constants.ts` file, so it should be relatively straightforward to change if needed.

-- **Horizontal/Vertical toggles**: It wasn't obvious from the design spec when each version should be used, so currently, it observes each toggle in case the text overflows, which then switches it into vertical mode.
+- **Horizontal/Vertical toggles**: It wasn't obvious from the design spec when each version should be used, so currently, it observes each toggle and switches to vertical mode if the text overflows.

 ## Limitations